Travels at HomeA Cyclist on the English Landscape

 Cycling has been something of a coda in my life for as long as I can remember, firing my imagination as a child to get out and explore the world and, later, as an adult, providing a means of release and escape.
 I have toured all over the world – most notably a 10,000-mile solo trek through the Australian outback, the story of which became a three-part series in National Geographic and later appeared in book form as Cold Beer & Crocodiles.
 I’ve explored Zanzibar by bike, ridden London to Istanbul, followed the Danube and pedalled the length and breadth of Britain.
 Once I even rode “round the world” (in less that ten seconds!) while at the South Pole on an assignment for National Geographic.
 These days I mainly explore the crooked lanes and byways of Sussex, where I live, near the old seaside holiday town of St Leonards-on-Sea.

-A further note on the photography: all of these images were not only taken by me but I am also the cyclist in the frame.
-I make this point because I am often asked who’s the cyclist in my photos.
-The cyclist is me.
+Just to repeat because I receive so many queries about who the cyclist is and/or who took the photos this: all of these images were taken by me and I am also the cyclist in the frame.
 Creating these images singlehandedly requires a great deal of patience, perseverance, planning and an almost neurotic obsession with detail.
 I work entirely alone, in the early hours of the morning, sometimes leaving the house as early as 3:30am in order in order to ride to where I want to be to catch the best of the dawn light.
 Although I am by necessity my own model, I try to anonymise myself as much as possible.
 As an artist, I want these images to represent A Cyclist on the landscape – you perhaps – rather than yours truly.
-A final note: all of these images were taken within a twelve-mile radius of where I live.
+A final note: all of these images were taken within a ten-mile radius of where I live.
 These really are travels at home.